From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Security & Isolation: Each Agent Gets a Sandbox

 Autonomous agents wielding code execution tools are powerful and dangerous.
-Without isolation, one misconfigured agent can corrupt another's work—or worse, touch production data.
-That can't happen.
+Without isolation, one misconfigured agent can corrupt another's work -- or worse, touch production data.

 Gluon's security model is defense-in-depth.
 Each agent runs in an isolated OS-level sandbox with three enforced boundaries:

 PUID/PGID support ensures agents inherit your host user permissions, not root.
 This is critical for Docker deployments.
-If an agent needs to run npm install in your project's node_modules, it can—because it's running as you, not as an omnipotent root user.
-Single layer of defense against privilege escalation.
+If an agent needs to run npm install in your project's node_modules, it can -- because it's running as you, not as an omnipotent root user.
+One layer of defense against privilege escalation.

 Scoped volume mounts define exactly what the container can access: